AndreaPuffo/uncertain_cegis/documentation/INSTALLATION.md

 ### 1.3) Approach 3: create a Python virtual environment

-If Python3.12 is installed on your system, the code can be run in a [virtual environment](https://docs.python.org/3/library/venv.html).
+If Python3.9 is installed on your system, the code can be run in a [virtual environment](https://docs.python.org/3/library/venv.html).
 Start as follows:
 ```
 pip3 install virtualenv
-python3 -m venv is_sat_venv
+python3.9 -m venv venv_is_sat
-source is_sat_venv/bin/activate
+source venv_is_sat/bin/activate
 python -V
 pip3 install -r documentation/requirements.txt
 ```